 to help prisoners’ families.

 • Disability projects, which can include rehabilitation and training for

-people who are either physically disabled or learning disabled as well as help
+people who are either physically disabled or learning disabled.

 • Homelessness, especially affecting young people and women, and covering